Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 - Give and receive constructive feedback about behaviors and performance.

-- Cultivate active listening skills (e.g., attending, clarifying, and confirming).
+- Cultivate active listening skills.

 Advanced.
 Building on the foundational skills, MCH leaders will:

-- Effectively facilitate learning in groups with individuals of varying baseline knowledge,
+- Effectively facilitate learning in groups with individuals of varying baseline knowledge, skills, and experiences.

-skills, and experiences. - Expand beyond task- or project-focused coaching to career- and professional advancement-focused coaching and mentoring.
+- Expand beyond task- or project-focused coaching to career- and professional advancement-focused coaching and mentoring.

 MCH systems are interdisciplinary/interprofessional (ID/IP) in nature.
-ID/IP practice provides a supportive environment in which the skills and expertise of team members from different disciplines, including a variety of professionals, MCH populations, and community partners, are acknowledged and seen as essential and synergistic.
+ID/IP practice provides a supportive environment in which team members from different disciplines and sectors, are acknowledged and seen as essential and synergistic.
 Input from each team member is elicited and valued in making collaborative, outcome-driven decisions to address individual, community-level, or systems-level problems.
+The “team”, which is the core of ID/IP practice, is characterized by shared leadership, equal or complementary investment in the process, and accountability for outcomes.

 MCH leaders will demonstrate a working knowledge of:

-- Team building concepts, including stages of team development; practices that enhance teamwork; and management of team dynamics
+- Team building concepts, including stages of team development; practices that enhance teamwork; and management of team dynamics.

 Foundational.
 At the foundational level, MCH leaders will: